 The reduction of cholesterol and increase in blood sugar by Statin drugs is most likely the reason the memory is affected, as reported by the FDA.
 Some researchers are now referring to Alzheimer’s disease as “type 3 diabetes.”
 Diabetics actually have up to a 65% higher risk of developing Alzheimer’s disease.

-A study published in the Archives of Internal Medicine found a nearly 50 percent increase in diabetes among longtime statin users.
+A study published in the International Journal of Endocrinology looked at 1.9 million subjects, and concluded that Atorvastatin increased the risk of Type 2 diabetes and a worsening of existing diabetes.
 According to the American Heart Association, adults with diabetes are two to four times more likely to have heart disease or a stroke than adults without diabetes.

 Memory Boost and Protection from Lion’s Mane and Ashwagandha